 The Portsmouth Institute for Faith and Culture promotes Catholic intellectual thought through academic events, including conferences, lectures, and seminars.
 Our audience includes students and faculty at St. Louis and Portsmouth Abbeys, college students, scholars, clergy, members of religious orders, and the general public.

 The Portsmouth Institute national conference, inaugurated in 2009, is the Institute’s flagship program.
 Held each summer at Portsmouth Abbey’s exquisite bay-side campus in Rhode Island, the national conference provides academics, students, clergy, religious, lay Catholics, and anyone interested in Christianity and public life network and learn from scholars of international acclaim.
-Previous conference topics include: The Catholic William F. Buckley, Newman and the Intellectual Tradition, The Catholic Shakespeare?, Modern Science, Ancient Faith, and Catholicism and the American Experience.
+Previous conference topics include: The Catholic William F. Buckley, Newman and the Intellectual Tradition, The Catholic Shakespeare?, Modern Science, Ancient Faith, and Catholicism and the American Experience, Understandng the Francis Papacy, Christian Courage in a Secular Age, and Christian Perpsectives on the Human Person.

 Portsmouth Institute lectures and conversations provide an opportunity for students, faculty, and the broader community to engage fundamental questions related to politics, philosophy, education, ethics, literature, art, history, science, and more.
 Lectures are hosted at the campuses of Portsmouth and St. Louis Abbeys, and at strategic locations throughout the two regions.
 Most lectures are free and open to the public.